programmiri/gatsby-timeship/emails/003/a_cat_a_hat_a_parrot.md

 «Aha!
 Captain Json» Says Ruby, already climbing along the rooftops.

 «Excellent!
-See you at Catsby's Crazy Show!» Says Captain Swizec with a wink and a tip of his hat.
+See you at Catsby's Crazy Show!» Says Captain Swizec with a tip of his hat.

 «Go!
 Go!
 Help!
 Help!» Croaks Kiwi.

 «You want to help them MORE?
-Even though they call you parrot?
-Watch out for super spy Renard, that wiley fox and her wolfy friends, they are the baddest backend engineers I've seen.
+Even though they call you pirate-parrot?
+Ok.
+Stay away from super spy Renard, that wiley fox and her wolfy buddies, they are the baddest backend engineers I've seen.
 Bye bye bird!» Says Captain Swizec.

 «Boop!
 Captain Json!
 Oooh!
 THAT smells heavenly» Says Ruby.